arvind280605/arvind280605/README.md

 ## 👨‍💻 About Me

-I'm a Decision and Computing Science student interested in Data Science, Machine Learning, GIS and Computer Vision.
+I'm a Decision and Computing Science student interested in Data Science, Machine Learning, Deep Learning, GIS and Computer Vision.

-I enjoy working with data, building machine learning models, and developing practical applications using Python and SQL.
+I enjoy working with data, building machine learning and deep learning models, and developing practical applications using Python and SQL.

-Currently exploring Machine Learning, Computer Vision and Geographic Information Systems through academic and personal projects.
+Currently exploring Machine Learning, Deep Learning, Computer Vision and Geographic Information Systems through academic and personal projects.

 ---